This two year course (equivalent to two A Levels) is designed to give learners a technical and academic background.

 - Operation and testing of vehicle electronic ignition systems.

 Progression from intermediate level automotive courses will also be considered alongside GCSEs or equivalent Essential Skills Wales qualifications.

 Knowledge and skills are delivered both via classroom based sessions where you are encouraged to participate in a range of learner centered activities and also within realistic automotive and motorsport workshops through the use of practical demonstrations and realistic working tasks.

 Learners are mainly assessed through the use of assignment development, which are frequently supported by documented practical activities undertaken in both workshops detailed above.

-Through the use of the associated UCAS points, the course is primarily designed to support learners onto related Higher Education programmes in universities typically the HND/BSC in both Automotive and Motor Sport applications and then ultimately into employment at technician level in these related sectors and wider industries.
+Through the use of the associated UCAS points, the course is primarily designed to support learners onto related Higher Education programmes in universities typically the HND/BEng in both Automotive and Motor Sport applications and then ultimately into employment at technician level in these related sectors and wider industries.